Toy Story Mania!: Operational changes

 In October 2014, Disney's Hollywood Studios began testing a new procedure that would require all riders to have FastPass reservations for the attraction.
 The test, scheduled to last for a few days, eliminated the standby line that is used by visitors who have not already obtained a FastPass ticket for the ride, either because they had all been claimed or they were holding FastPasses for other attractions.

 In May 2016, a third track of the ride was opened to further increase ride capacity.

 Name variation

 The attraction is being referred to as both Toy Story Midway Mania! and Toy Story Mania!.
-While the attraction marquees and some in-park signage read the former, the latter has been used in press releases to the news media, used in both resorts' advertisements, and on the disneyland.com, disneyworld.com, and official promotional website for the attraction, along with attraction merchandise.
+While the attraction marquees and some in-park signage read the former, the latter has been used in press releases to the news media, used in both resorts' advertisements, and on the Disneyland.com, Disney World.com, and official promotional website for the attraction, along with attraction merchandise.
 Websites for both Disneyland and Walt Disney World both identified the attraction with the registered trademark "Toy Story Midway Mania!" as of September 2014.
-As of February 2019, the attraction is known as "Toy Story Mania!", except for the Disney California Adventure version which is still known as “Toy Story Midway Mania!”
+As of February 2019, the attraction is known as "Toy Story Mania!", except for the Disney California Adventure version which is still known as "Toy Story Midway Mania!"